ClassOrg-Data-Sci-2024/Future-Tense-Construction-L2English/final_report.md

 -   `going to`: "I am going to walk tomorrow."
 -   `gonna`: "I am gonna walk tomorrow."

-Note that these constructions directly indicate that the verb will take place in the future, so this will not investigate constructions like a plan: "I plan to walk tomorrow."
+Note that these constructions directly indicate that the verb will take place in the future, so this project will not investigate lexical constructions like a plan: "I plan to walk tomorrow."
 Research has been conducted in this area, finding that learners of English were over five times more likely to use the `will` construction than the `going to` construction.
-This is an interesting result because it is also found that the will construction emerges earlier than the going to construction.
+This is an interesting result because it is also found that the will construction emerges earlier than the going to construction (Bardovi-Harlig, 2005).
 This project seeks to address these questions and analyze the role of proficiency in students' preference for one construction or the other.

 ### Data

 The data utilized to suggest an answer to this question comes from the [University of Pittsburgh English Language Institute Corpus (PELIC)](https://eli-data-mining-group.github.io/Pitt-ELI-Corpus/) ([GitHub Repo](https://github.com/ELI-Data-Mining-Group/PELIC-dataset)).
-This corpus is a collection of written responses from 1177 students enrolled in the University of Pittsburgh's Intensive English Program from 2005 to 2012 in an English for Academic Purposes Context.
+This corpus is a collection of written responses from 1177 students enrolled in the [University of Pittsburgh's Intensive English Program](https://www.eli.pitt.edu/) from 2005 to 2012 in an English for Academic Purposes Context.
 The data comprises 46,230 texts and 4,250,703 tokens.
 Each text has been tokenized and lemmatized, according to the Penn Tree Bank (Marcus, 1999).
 This was done with Python's NLTK library, as was Part-of-Speech tagging, utilizing the [Penn Treebank POS tagset](https://www.ling.upenn.edu/courses/Fall_2003/ling001/penn_treebank_pos.html).

 ### Methods

 This project aimed to understand the role of proficiency in future tense construction preference.
-The methods selected captured the effects of proficiency score on whether a speaker would use will or going to in a particular token.
+The methods selected captured the effects of proficiency score on whether a speaker would use `will` or `going to` in a particular instance.
 That is, a token-level analysis was conducted.

-Proficiency was measured as the mean of the following scores z-scored normalized:
+Proficiency was measured as the mean of the following scores (z-scored normalized):

 -   `LCT_Score`: an ELI (English Language Institute) listening test
 -   `Writing_Sample`: an ELI (English Language Institute) writing test
 -   `MTELP_Conv_Score`: combined score from the [Michigan Test of English Language Proficiency](https://michiganassessment.org/michigan-tests/met-new/).

 (Raw scores were provided in the data set.)
-Proficiency was also operationalized by the course level, the student was in:
+Proficiency was also operationalized by the [course level](https://github.com/ELI-Data-Mining-Group/PELIC-dataset?tab=readme-ov-file#glossary-of-codes-in-files), the student was in:

 -   `2`: Pre-Intermediate
 -   `3`: Intermediate